- Morris Graves Museum of Art

 - Juried Exhibitions/Call for Entries

-The Trinity Alps Chamber Music Festival is an organization that brings professional classical musicians from around the world to present concerts in Northern California and Oregon.
+The Trinity Alps Chamber Players is a touring organization that brings professional classical musicians from around the world to present concerts in Northern California and Oregon.
 Founded in 2011, the group has presented over 200 free public concerts, featured dozens of musicians from across the United States, Canada, and Europe, and produced annual educational programs for youth and rural schools.